backengineering/llvm-msvc/README.md

 - https://docs.github.com/en/get-started/quickstart/contributing-to-projects

 ### How can I learn LLVM?
-If you don't know how to learn LLVM, you can check out this [repository](https://github.com/gmh5225/awesome-llvm-security) of mine.
+If you don't know how to learn ``LLVM``, you can check out this [repository](https://github.com/gmh5225/awesome-llvm-security) of mine.

 ### Can it run on linux?
 No.